 TOP 5 PLACES TO GO IN CINCINNATI

 Want to get outside and be with 60,000 of your best friends?
-Why not take in a Cincinnati Bangles home game.
-Really though, what else is the town doing on Sunday during football season?
+Why not take in a Cincinnati Bengals home game?
+Really though, what better place to be on a Sunday during football season?

-You can start the tailgating party early in the parking lot and grill some food, enjoy all of the pre-game activities as you wait to enter the stadium.
-This for sure is a full-day event and you are sure to have fun win or lose, but of course, if you want an even better experience, try to get tickets to a Sunday or Monday night game against a Divison opponent.
+You can start the tailgating party early in the parking lot, grill some food, and enjoy all of the pre-game activities as you wait to enter the stadium.
+This can be a full-day event, and you are sure to have fun win or lose, but if you want an even better experience, try to get tickets to a Sunday or Monday night game against a Divison opponent.

 1 Paul Brown Stadium